hoangsonww/DevVerse-SWE-Blog/README.md

     Start the development server using `npm run dev` and test the user authentication and article services.

+### Available Next.js API Routes

+Because, in order to reset password with Supabase, it requires sending a confirmation email to the user, which is not implemented in this project since it requires setting up a custom SMTP server.

+However, for an application this size, I overrode the default Supabase reset password API route to allow users to reset their password without the need for a confirmation email.
+This is not recommended for production applications, but it is a quick and easy way to test the reset password functionality.

+The API routes are as follows:

+- **`/api/reset-password`**
+  - **Method:** POST
+  - **Body:** `{ email: string, password: string }`
+  - **Description:** Resets the user's password without sending a confirmation email.

 ## Docker & Dev Container Configuration

 ### Dockerfile